 - Cook the mixture for 10-15 minutes, stirring constantly, until the jam is thick and viscous.
-To test if the jam is ready, I usually like to run my spatula along the bottom of the pot in a straight line.
-If it takes several seconds for the line to fill back up, the jam is usually ready.
-I like to air on the side of caution and take jam off almost too early — if it’s not done yet, you can always put it back on the stove.
+To test if the jam is ready, I usually like to run my spatula along the bottom of the saucepan in a straight line.
+If it takes more than a second for the line to fill back up, the jam is usually ready.
+I like to err on the side of caution and take the jam off almost too early — if it doesn't set enough, you can always return it back to the heat.

-- Once ready, remove pot from the heat and transfer the jam to a heatproof container.
-Let the jam cool completely at room temperature, then transfer to the fridge.
+- Once ready, remove the jam from the heat and transfer it to a heatproof container.
+Let the jam cool completely at room temperature, then transfer it to the fridge.

-- Stored properly in an airtight container, this jam will usually last for up to one month in the fridge and up to six months in the fridge.
+- Stored properly in an airtight container, this jam will usually last for up to one month in the fridge and up to six months in the freezer.

-- Be careful not to overcook the jam or it will set too hard!
-Remember that the jam will continue to cook once you take it off the heat, so you just want to remove it once it starts to thicken and stick to the bottom of the pan.
+- Cooking Time: Be careful not to overcook the jam or it will set too hard!
+Remember that jam will continue to cook once you take it off the heat, so you just want to remove it once it starts to thicken and stick to the bottom of the pan.

-- I always like to make my jam in smaller amounts so that it doesn’t spoil.
+- Yield: I always like to make my jam in smaller amounts so that it doesn’t spoil.
 You can even cut this recipe in half if you want a smaller amount of jam.
 I also don't recommend doubling or tripling this recipe as that makes it more likely for the jam to burn while cooking.

 - Category: Jam